• Skip to primary navigation

 Notes

 3. To cook dry chickpeas, soak them in plenty of water for 12-24 hours.
-Drain, cover with plenty of water again, add 1 teaspoon bicarbonate of soda, bring to a boil, and cook, covered, until the chickpeas are soft, it will take more than one hour, depending on the size and age of the chickpeas.
+Drain, cover with plenty of water again, add 1 teaspoon bicarbonate of soda, bring to a boil, and cook, covered, until the chickpeas are soft; it will take more than one hour, depending on the size and age of the chickpeas.

-4. About 15-30 g/0.5-1 oz wild garlic leaves.
+4. Wild garlic: You will need about 15-30 g/0.5-1 oz wild garlic leaves.

 Nutrition